| ADJECTIVE SYNONYMS/OPPOSITES |

 accomplish or achieve something |

-There will be an objective for him to attain before the game is won. |
+There will be an objective for him to attain before he wins the game. |

 | SA09 |